sousapedro/Newtonsoft.Json-for-Unity/CONTRIBUTING.md

 do the following:

-- Check that new and updated code follows Newtonsoft.Json-for-Unity's existing code formatting and naming standard
+- Check that new and updated code follows Newtonsoft.Json-for-Unity's existing code formatting and naming standard at the [Code style][wiki-codestyle] wiki page.

-- Run Newtonsoft.Json-for-Unity's unit tests to ensure no existing functionality has been affected
+- Run Newtonsoft.Json-for-Unity's unit tests to ensure no existing functionality has been affected.
+See the [Src/Newtonsoft.Json-for-Unity.Tests/README.md][github-tests-docs] for more info.

 - Write new unit tests to test your changes.
 All features and fixed bugs must have tests to verify they work